johnsoez4/mojo-gpu-puzzles/solutions/p04/PERFORMANCE_REPORT_SIMPLE.md

 # Performance Analysis Report: add_10_2d Implementations

+## Data Sources

+The performance data in this report was obtained by running the following Mojo files:

+1. **`benchmark_add_10_2d.mojo`** - Generated the core 2x2 matrix comparison data:
+   - CPU: 0.049 ms
+   - GPU LayoutTensor: 1.82 ms
+   - GPU UnsafePointer: 2.41 ms
+   - Also provided the numerical validation confirming all implementations produce identical results

+2. **`simple_performance_analysis.mojo`** - Generated the CPU scaling analysis table:
+   - Matrix sizes from 2x2 to 64x64
+   - CPU throughput measurements (58.8 to 1,004.4 M elements/ms)
+   - Showed how CPU performance scales with matrix size

+The report combines data from both benchmark scripts to provide the comprehensive analysis of CPU vs GPU performance characteristics and the detailed CPU scaling behavior across different matrix sizes.

 ## Executive Summary

 This report presents a comprehensive performance analysis of three different implementations of the `add_10_2d()` function: